NCI-ITEB/tumor_epidemiology_approaches/_posts/2022-08-11-save-the-dates.md

 - May 10, 2023: Data visualization approaches
 - May 17, 2023: “Ask a Bioinformatician” IV

+This companion website containing digital adaptations of the course content will be updated before each session.

 Sign up for the course [here]() if you haven't already.
 Those who participate in all lectures and practical sessions will receive a certificate of completion for the course suitable for your CV/resume.